 The liability of the school is further limited to circumstances where the institution has substantial control over the person committing the misconduct and control over the context of the misconduct itself.
 When the crime is committed by a student on another student, control can mean simply that the accused student is subject to school discipline and that the incident happened on campus or somewhere the school had control of the situation.

 In the case of NC State, the five football players were student athletes that were under the school’s disciplinary authority and they allegedly committed the assaults on campus in the student residence halls.
 This was enough to subject the school to liability.

 Whether NC State was deliberately indifferent to the misconduct is the final question and the reason they launched their own investigation.
 Interestingly, the investigation resulted in suspensions for three of the players and expulsions for the other two players but not for sexual assault.
 Instead the players were disciplined for alcohol and marijuana violations.
 Since the report was not released publicly it may be assumed that the school, like the police, did not find enough evidence to support the accusations of sexual battery.

 That lack of evidence shouldn’t be interpreted to mean that the accusers were dishonest or lying though but it is important that the accused were afforded due process as false allegations do happen and can be extremely damaging.
 The infamous Duke lacrosse case is a perfect example of how false accusations and knee jerk reactions can destroy the lives of those not initially afforded due process.

 If you have been arrested for a sex crime or are a student under investigation for a sex crime you need an attorney to protect your rights in both cases.
-Reach out to Coolidge Law Firm and we’ll do all we can to protect you.
+Reach out to Coolidge Law Firm at (919) 239-8448 or fill out the contact form below and we’ll do all we can to protect you.
 Attorney David Coolidge has significant experience representing students before the Office of Student Conduct.
 Never talk to any university official before speaking with an attorney.